 For a full summary of the RTI judgment, visit SC Observer.

 Last week, the Supreme Court opened up the Office of the Chief Justice of India to the Right to Information (RTI) Act, 2005.
 In a unanimous judgment authored by Justice Sanjiv Khanna, the Court held that the need for judicial independence does not place an absolute bar on information disclosure.
-Can we expect this to usher in a new era of transparency and accountability? –The answer to this is uncertain at present, as the judgment suffers from a lack of clarity, which may stand in the way of greater transparency.
+Can we expect this to usher in a new era of transparency and accountability?
+At present, it’s hard to say — the judgment suffers from a lack of clarity, which may stand in the way of greater transparency.
 In particular, there is ambiguity over who decides whether information is exempted from disclosure under the RTI Act.

 Before proceeding, it is important to note that the Court has not delineated what types of RTI requests will universally be allowed.
 Rather, the Court will resolve RTI requests on a case-by-case basis via its Central Public Information Officer (CPIO).
 In deliberating upon requests, CPIOs will be tasked with balancing the right to information with the rights to privacy and confidentiality.
 Under Sections 8(1) and 11 of the RTI Act, certain types of information are exempted from public disclosure.
 For example, under Section 8(1)(j) ‘personal information’ cannot be disclosed.
 However, such exemptions are not absolute.
 They are subject to ‘the larger public interest’.
 If disclosing personal information is found to be in the interest of the public, then it may be disclosed.